Regional identity and being part of mainstream

 The country should be moving towards co-operative federalism and not coercive federalism.

-I started my political-administrative career as Chairman of a Kannada Watchdog Committee after being elected from Chamundeshwari constituency in 1983.
+I started my political-administrative career as Chairman of a Kannada watchdog committee after being elected, in 1983, from Chamundeshwari constituency.
 Fighting for the regional identity of Karnataka has always been a part of my political and personal agenda.
 The question of regional identity, in the realm of nationalism, has become prominent since 2014.
 A myopic view of “nationalism” by certain sections needs to be countered effectively to protect our dignity and identity.
 Modern India is conceptualised on the idea of unity in diversity, and all our actions should be sensitive to protecting this beautiful idea.

 It is unfortunate that the Bharatiya Janata Party (BJP) has derived its political ideology from Veer Savarkar’s Hindutva instead of the supreme Constitution of India.
-Their politics focuses on centralisation, with special attention to undermining the interests of non-Hindi States.
+Its politics focuses on centralisation, with special attention to undermining the interests of non-Hindi States.
 The BJP government is intruding into the economic, political, cultural and educational autonomy of States.
 Modern India has evolved to be more than just the Union of States.
-We should be moving towards co-operative federalism and not coercive federalism.
+We should be moving toward cooperative federalism and not coercive federalism.
 The policies of the BJP government are inconsistent with the vision of the Constitution drafting committee with respect to Centre-State relations.

-Karnataka is one of the States most harassed by the central BJP government.
-Karnataka has seen a drain of wealth due to inconsistent and bloodsucking policies of the BJP.
-From being a revenue surplus State, we are now a revenue deficit State.
-Karnataka’s share of tax devolution is reduced from 4.72% in the Fourteenth Finance Commission to 3.64% in the Fifteenth Finance Commission due to a skewed preference to the 2011 population.
-Unfortunately, States such as Karnataka which gave special attention to population control, were penalised severely.
-Special grants of ₹5,495 crore® which was recommended by the Fifteenth Finance Commission for 2020-21 were denied by the Union Finance Minister.
+Karnataka is one of the States most harassed by the central government of the day.
+Karnataka has seen a drain of wealth due to the inconsistent policies of the BJP.
+From being a revenue surplus State, it is now a revenue deficit State.
+Karnataka’s share of tax devolution has been reduced from 4.72% in the Fourteenth Finance Commission to 3.64% in the Fifteenth Finance Commission due to a skewed preference to the 2011 population.
+Unfortunately, States such as Karnataka which gave special attention to population control, were and have been penalised severely.
+Special grants of ₹5,495 crore which were recommended by the Fifteenth Finance Commission for 2020-21 were denied by the Union Finance Minister.
 In 2019-20, Karnataka got just ₹30,919 crore as its share of central taxes instead of ₹48,768 crore as recommended by the Fourteenth Finance Commission.
-In 2020-21, we got just ₹20,053 crore as share of central taxes instead of ₹31,180 crore as recommended by the Fifteenth Finance Commission.
-Karnataka contributes more than ₹2.2-lakh crore to central taxes but in return we receive less than ₹30,000 crore.
-If the States get 41% share of the central taxes, Karnataka should have ideally got at least ₹70,000-₹80,000 crore on a pro rata basis for its contribution.
+In 2020-21, it got just ₹20,053 crore as share of central taxes instead of ₹31,180 crore as recommended by the Fifteenth Finance Commission.
+Karnataka contributes more than ₹2.2-lakh crore to central taxes but in return receives less than ₹30,000 crore.
+If the States get 41% share of the central taxes, Karnataka should have ideally got at least ₹70,000 crore -₹80,000 crore on a pro rata basis for its contribution.

 It is a known fact that the South has been subsidising the north.
 Six States south of the Vindhyas contribute more taxes and get less.
 For example, for every one rupee of tax contributed by Uttar Pradesh, that State receives more than ₹1.79.
 For every one rupee of tax contributed by Karnataka, the State receives less than ₹ 0.47.
-Karnataka is also hit by a denial of Goods and Services Tax compensation cess as promised by the central government through the Goods and Services Tax (Compensation to States) Act, 2017.
-Having presented 13 Budgets, my heart is saddened to see Karnataka deviating from the provisions of the Fiscal Responsibility and Budget Management Act— thanks to the stepmotherly treatment by the Narendra Modi-led BJP government.
+Karnataka has also been hit by a denial of Goods and Services Tax compensation cess as promised by the central government through the Goods and Services Tax (Compensation to States) Act, 2017.
+Having presented 13 Budgets, my heart is saddened to see Karnataka deviating from the provisions of the Fiscal Responsibility and Budget Management Act — thanks to the step motherly treatment by the Narendra Modi-led BJP government.

 The problems are more than just the finances of State governments.
 Many issues of federalism are affecting the identity, social structure and political economy of our State.
 Our government had requested the central government to include the Karnataka flag in the schedule of the Emblems and Names (Prevention of Improper Use) Act, 1950, based on the recommendations of the committee for the Karnataka flag.
 It is unfortunate that the central government is still procrastinating over the recommendation without granting formal inclusion.
 Is the desire of the people of Karnataka to have a flag for their State, to give primacy to the Kannada language and to have greater say in the running of their own lives inconsistent with the objective of building a strong nation?

 It is no more a secret that a conspiracy is being hatched by the leaders of certain regions to systematically prevent the selection of non-Hindi candidates to government posts and professional courses.
-We have a recent example in the Institute of Banking Personnel Selection notification where the examinations were notified to be conducted only in English and Hindi, thereby depriving lakhs of non-Hindi medium candidates an opportunity to apply.
-About 407 vacant posts in the notification were to be filled in the banks located in Karnataka — this means 407 Kannada medium candidates will lose the chance to work in Karnataka.
+A recent example of this can be seen in the Institute of Banking Personnel Selection notification where the examinations were notified to be conducted only in English and Hindi, thereby depriving lakhs of non-Hindi medium candidates an opportunity to apply.
+About 407 vacant posts in the notification were to be filled in banks located in Karnataka — this means 407 Kannada medium candidates will lose the chance to work in Karnataka.

 The National Education Policy is another tool of the BJP to proliferate Hindi in non-Hindi States and to take away the rights of the States by promoting centralisation with respect to education.
 The policy negates the spirit of the Constitution and is inconsistent with Article 246 of Indian Constitution.
 Under the new three-language formula, it is consequential for the students from the south Indian States to choose Hindi as the third language.
 Schools will not have enough resources to arrange for faculty to teach more subjects for third languages, which means Hindi will be the only choice.